michael-zucchetta/bauta/Readme.md

 # Bauta
+Bauta is an easy-to-use toolset and python library to build image segmentation systems.
+Its main aim is productivity and end-to-end capabilities.

-Bauta is a Deep Neural network that implements state-of-the-art research for image segmentation using *data augmentation*.
+Bauta is based on a Deep Neural network that implements state-of-the-art research for image segmentation using *data augmentation*.

 (TODO: List research papers)

-Its main aim is to be an easy-to-use tool and library that allow image segmentation at scale with minimum effort.

 ## Requirements
 The library supports Ubuntu Linux and Mac OS, and both CPU and GPU.